Unique partnership helps bariatric patients train for Crim races

 GENESEE COUNTY, Mich.
 (WJRT) - Kimberly Wascher of Swartz Creek is living proof of the power of transformation.

-Thirteen years ago, she became a medical assistant at the McClaren Bariatric and Metabolic Institute in Flint Township.
-And she said she had some of her own health concerns.
+Thirteen years ago, she became a medical assistant at the McLaren Bariatric and Metabolic Institute in Flint Township.
+She had some of her own health concerns.

 After being diagnosed with pre-diabetes, she made a life-changing decision.

-“I decided that since I worked here and watched the success with so many people that it was my turn to try it.”
+"I decided that since I worked here and watched the success with so many people that it was my turn to try it," Wascher said.

 Wascher underwent bariatric surgery in 2016.
 The procedure involves shrinking the stomach to help patients reduce the amount of food they eat and possibly absorb.
-And that was just the first part of her weight loss journey.
+That was just the first part of her weight loss journey.

-“The surgery itself does not do any of the work you have to put the work into it.
+"The surgery itself does not do any of the work you have to put the work into it.
 You have to change your diet and habits.
-You have to do the exercise.”
+You have to do the exercise," Wascher said.

-That's where a unique program offered to McClaren bariatric patients comes in.

-“Many years ago, we saw a need to encourage our patients to be more active and physical exercise…Our doctor Dr. Michael Kia and our director had decided ‘Hey, why don't we look at the Crim as an opportunity of sponsoring patients for the race?’
+"Many years ago, we saw a need to encourage our patients to be more active and physical exercise," Maginity said.
+"Our doctor, Dr. Michael Kia, and our director had decided, 'Hey, why don't we look at the Crim as an opportunity of sponsoring patients for the race?'"

-Maginity said the institute covers 100 percent of the up to $150 Crim Training group enrollment fee for the first year for bariatric patients who want to run or walk in the race.
-After that, it's covered at 50 percent.
+Maginity said the institute covers 100% of the up to $150 Crim Training group enrollment fee for the first year for bariatric patients who want to run or walk in the race.
+After that, it's covered at 50%.

 Wascher said the exercise was crucial in getting and staying fit.

-“I would have never thought it was something possible for me.
-But the exercise… and this Crim opportunity were so amazing for me.”
+"I would have never thought it was something possible for me.
+But the exercise and this Crim opportunity were so amazing for me," she said.

-She lost 127 pounds in a little over a year going from clothing sizes 22 or 24 to a size 8.
-Wascher not only looked different but said she felt different.
+Wascher lost 127 pounds in a little over a year going from clothing sizes 22 or 24 to a size 8.
+She not only looked different but said she felt different.

 Wascher made lifelong friends in her Crim training, bonding over her newfound love of running.

 Three years ago, Wascher became a Crim Training group leader.
 She's now preparing for her sixth 10-mile Crim race.
-And she had some advice for others looking to lose weight and get healthy.
+She had some advice for others looking to lose weight and get healthy.

 The institute is seeing more and more patients join the Crim Training Program each year.
 It says it's a great tool for maintaining weight loss long term.